bmachado/amm-rehost-workshopper/congratulations.md

 * Name: `coolstore-dev`
 * Display Name: `Coolstore Monolith - Dev`
 * Description: _leave this field empty_

-NOTE: Replace \[your-username\] with your login in openshift. \[your-username\] before coolstore-dev is required since all students are using the same openshift cluster and it doesn't allow to have more than one project with the same project name.

 NOTE: YOU MUST USE `coolstore-dev` AS THE PROJECT NAME, as this name is referenced later on and you will experience failures if you do not name it `coolstore-dev`!